mzdv/epsilon-range/README.md

 epsilon-range
 =============
-Utility for determining if a number belongs to a range.
+Utility for determining if a number, integer or float, belongs to a range.

 `npm install epsilon-range`